-INCOME ANNUITIES are a simple, cost-efficient way to generate guaranteed retirement income, and yet they account for just 5% of overall annuity sales.
+INCOME ANNUITIES ARE a simple, cost-efficient way to generate guaranteed retirement income, and yet they account for just 5% of overall annuity sales.
 My contention: They can play a unique role in a portfolio—and deserve serious consideration by anyone planning for retirement.

-Full disclosure: I’m co-founder of Saturday Insurance, an online company that offers income annuities and other insurance products directly to consumers.
-I also know that, when most people hear the word “annuity,” they cringe, and rightfully so.
+When most people hear the word “annuity,” they cringe, and rightfully so.
 Over 95% of the annuity market is made up of tax-deferred variable and fixed annuities—investment products that are often complicated and expensive.
 But don’t let the word “annuity” scare you away from income annuities.

 Why not?
 In retirement, there are three key financial risks we all face: